 Madey argues, and we agree, that the district court had an overly broad conception of the very narrow and strictly limited experimental use defense.
 The district court stated that the experimental use defense inoculated uses that "were solely for research, academic, or experimental purposes," and that the defense covered use that "is made for experimental, non-profit purposes only."
-Id. at 9.
 Both formulations are too broad and stand in sharp contrast to our admonitions in Embrex and Roche that the experimental use defense is very narrow and strictly limited.
-In Embrex, we followed the teachings of Roche and Pitcairn to hold that the defense was very narrow and limited to actions performed "for amusement, to satisfy idle curiosity, or for strictly philosophical inquiry."
-Embrex, 216 F.3d at 1349, 55 USPQ2d at 1163.
+In Embrex, Inc. v.
+Service Engineering Corp, we held that the defense was very narrow and limited to actions performed "for amusement, to satisfy idle curiosity, or for strictly philosophical inquiry."
 Further, use does not qualify for the experimental use defense when it is undertaken in the "guise of scientific inquiry" but has "definite, cognizable, and not insubstantial commercial purposes."
-Id. ...

 Our precedent clearly does not immunize use that is in any way commercial in nature.
 Similarly, our precedent does not immunize any conduct that is in keeping with the alleged infringer's legitimate business, regardless of commercial implications.
 For example, major research universities, such as Duke, often sanction and fund research projects with arguably no commercial application whatsoever.
 However, these projects unmistakably further the institution's legitimate business objectives, including educating and enlightening students and faculty participating in these projects.
-These projects also serve, for example, to increase the status of the institution and lure lucrative research grants, students and faculty. ...
+These projects also serve, for example, to increase the status of the institution and lure lucrative research grants, students and faculty.

-In the present case, the district court attached too great a weight to the nonprofit, educational status of Duke, effectively suppressing the fact that Duke's acts appear to be in accordance with any reasonable interpretation of Duke's legitimate business objectives. ...
+In the present case, the district court attached too great a weight to the nonprofit, educational status of Duke, effectively suppressing the fact that Duke's acts appear to be in accordance with any reasonable interpretation of Duke's legitimate business objectives.
 The correct focus should not be on the non-profit status of Duke but on the legitimate business Duke is involved in and whether or not the use was solely for amusement, to satisfy idle curiosity, or for strictly philosophical inquiry.